kustus/shelly_3em_emulator_4mqtt/README.md

 Project ist still in progress...

-Goal ist to emulate an Shelly Pro 3m from existing data of a existing smart meter to provide data to other components like a Zendure Hapyer 2000 without installing a Shelly
+Goal ist to emulate an Shelly Pro 3m from existing data of a existing smart meter to provide data to other components like a Zendure Hyper 2000 without installing a Shelly